North Carolina Radon Program

 If you believe you have been wronged by a radon testing or mitigation company, please report your complaint to the North Carolina Attorney General.

-Want to know if you should test for radon?
+Should you test for radon?

 Should you your building for radon in air, or radon in your private well water or both?